Why is My Record Skipping? & How to Fix Vinyl Record Skips?

 The incorrect adjustment of tonearm can cause a lot of issues including record skipping.
 The perfect tonearm adjustment means that the tonearm is perfectly parallel to the turntable’s platter.

-Mostly seen in record skipping problems, the tonearm is always in upward directly.
+Mostly seen in vinyl skipping problems, the tonearm is always in the upward direction.

 Solution:

-We need to make the tonearm perfectly balanced with the platter as shown in the image below:
+We need to make the tonearm perfectly parallel with the platter as shown in the image below:

 tonearm balanced perfectly